Welcome to the Shenandoah Valley Soil & Water Conservation District!

 The Shenandoah Valley District was founded in 1940 and served Augusta, Page, and Rockingham Counties and the Cities of Harrisonburg, Staunton, and Waynesboro.
 In 1975, the Headwaters District was created and began serving Augusta County and the Cities of Staunton and Waynesboro.

-A 6 minute video highlighting the Buy Fresh Buy Local movement and the efforts of local farmers to improve the soil and water quality through the use of Best Management Practices.
+- A 6 minute video highlighting the Buy Fresh Buy Local movement and the efforts of local farmers to improve the soil and water quality through the use of Best Management Practices.